 The dentists at our two Wellspring Dental clinics in Deep River and Pembroke perform a range of oral surgeries in order to improve your oral health and treat dental health issues.

 Oral surgeries describe the diagnosis and surgical procedures which treat defects, injuries and diseases in both the soft and hard tissues of your face, teeth, jaws and mouth.

-While we always use the least invasive treatment available for a given dental health issue, in some instances, less invasive options won't suffice and we will have to conduct oral surgery.
+While we want to use the least invasive treatment available for a given dental health issue, in some instances, less invasive options won't suffice and we will have to conduct oral surgery.

 Dental implants are small, titanium screws which function like a natural tooth's root.
 Our dentists at Wellspring Dental Deep River use dental implants to replace missing teeth.
-A dental implant, along with a tooth replacement like a bridge or crown, looks and feels like a natural tooth.
+A dental implant, along with a tooth replacement like a bridge or crown, should look and feel like a natural tooth.

 Tooth Extractions & Wisdom Teeth

 While saving your natural teeth is the preferable option, there are some cases where this is not possible.
 If a tooth is too badly damaged by injury, gum disease, or decay, it may need to be removed.
 In the case of wisdom teeth, the potential health issues they can cause means they are often removed.